Conservation Volunteering in Australia

 Most volunteers fly in to their chosen start project city a couple of days before the project starts.
 This means you can get over your jet lag, explore the city and get used to the temperature difference!

 Brett is an experienced traveller, having backpacked and worked in Europe as well as in many remote locations around Australia.
-Before joining the conservation volunteering team Brett worked at locations such as Uluru (Ayers Rock), South Stradbroke Island in Queensland and Pemberton in the south west region of Western Australia.
-He knows the country pretty well!
-He has even volunteered on many of the conservation projects to get to know them personally- some of his favourites being in Victoria and Canberra.
+Brett has volunteered on many of the conservation projects to get to know them personally and has been working in this industry for many years.
 He has managed many volunteers in his role, and looks forward to getting your trip to Australia off to a flying start!

 What is provided